microsoftgraph/msgraph-sample-android/Lab.md

 1. Add a utility class to the project that acts as a singleton to create an instance of the Microsoft Graph client:
     1. In the **Android** tool window, right-click the **app > java > com.microsoft.nativeo365calendarevents** and select **New > Java Class**:
     1. Name the class **MSGraphServiceClientManager** and select **OK**.
-    1. Add the following `import` statements to the existing `import` statements:
+    1. Add the following `import` statements after the existing `package` statement:

         ```java
         import android.content.Context;